radicalkjax/blog/docs/architecture/README.md

 ## Navigation Structure

-The site uses a dropdown navigation system:
+The site uses a navigation system with dropdown menus for some sections:

 ```mermaid
 graph TD